3 New Spain & New France

 Martin Behaim’s 1492 Globe Showing Japan (Cipangu) in the Atlantic Ocean, Larousse Encyclopedia-WikiCommons

 Either way, Columbus contributed to geographic and navigational knowledge by exploring the Caribbean.
 He learned that easterly trade winds can carry boats there in the lower latitudes while, further north, westerly winds push ships back to Europe.
-While Columbus pioneered European exploration of the Americas, he maintained that he’d explored the outer islands of Asia — similar to Japan, Marco Polo’s Cippangu — not a new part of the world.
+Yet, while Columbus pioneered European exploration of the Americas, he maintained that he’d explored the outer islands of Asia — similar to Japan, Marco Polo’s Cippangu below and upper left — not a new part of the world.
 He never fully comprehended that he had discovered a different hemisphere, despite several trips back and forth between Europe and what he named the West Indies, and even a landing in Central America on his last voyage.
-However, when he felt the strength of the Orinoco River near its mouth (off today’s Venezuela), he rightly theorized that a river of that size must have originated on a continent rather than a small island.
+Or, at least he never claimed to.
+Some historians theorize that he knew he wasn’t in Asia but reported that back home because his contract with the Crown only paid out for Asian goods.
+When he felt the strength of the Orinoco River near its mouth (off today’s Venezuela), he rightly theorized that a river of that size must have originated on a continent rather than a small island.

 To see how Europeans viewed the Western Hemisphere as late as 1532, see this German map, which shows the globe being turned by a crank-wielding angel.
 Columbus’ confusion stemmed from reading a passage in Marco Polo’s Travels (Chapter 1) that suggested Asia was bigger than it really is, combined with using Egyptian Claudius Ptolemy’s miscalculations as to the circumference of the Earth — that Ptolemy had mistakenly updated in the 2nd Century CE from fellow Alexandrian Eratosthenes, who’d been virtually correct in the 3rd Century BCE.
 This 1474 map by Florentine astronomer Toscanelli gave the same impression as Behaim’s globe on the upper left: